 Don’t forget to explain how these characters interact, and how their relationships to one another evolve as the story progresses.

 If you don’t have a strong opinion on aspects of your characters, don’t worry.
 Your ghostwriter can create them.
-But whatever you want, you need to explain.
+But whatever is important to you, you need to explain.

 Every story can be seen from many points of view.
 Through whose eyes do you want your readers to see your story?